Mlynarski-Group/anticipatory-modulation/README.md

 ```

 # Data availability
 The natural video data is available at https://gin.g-node.org/mlynarski/anticipatorymodulation.
-In order for the data to be properly loaded in to the analysis code please place the video data folders (nat_videos and nat_videos_multi_speed) in the data directory.
+In order for the data to be properly loaded into the analysis code please place the video data folders (nat_videos and nat_videos_multi_speed) in the data directory.

 # Code usage
 ## Generate results